 Pierceton is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Pierceton citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.74% of adults 25 and older in Pierceton have a college degree.
+The percentage of adults in Pierceton who are college-educated is close to the national average for all communities of 21.84%: 18.74% of the adults in Pierceton have a bachelor's degree or advanced degree.

 The per capita income in Pierceton in 2022 was $29,761, which is middle income relative to Indiana and the nation.
 This equates to an annual income of $119,044 for a family of four.
 However, Pierceton contains both very wealthy and poor people as well.